-The 2007 AQMP contains detailed emissions modeling information to support emission baseline and budget calculations for the SCAB.
+The 2007 AQMP contains detailed emissions modeling information to support emission baseline budget the and calculations for the SCAB.
 In addition.
-Section 4.7 of the EIS/EIR and related appendices include detailed information regarding the construction emissions addressed in this final determination.
+Section 4.7 of the EIS/EIR and related appendices include detailed information regarding construction emissions the addressed in this draft determination.